nthomasCUBE/KEGGexpressionmapper/README.md

 ### Kegg_to_gene_mapping_file
 Parameter: Kegg_to_gene_mapping_file contains the mapping of genes to the KEGG orthologous.
-The file should have the following structure and seperated by a tabulatur (!):
+The file should have the following structure and separated by a tabulatur (!):
 ```bash
 Gene  KEGG_orthologous
 Gene1 KO111
 Gene2 KO22
 ```
-Gene1 has the KEGG orthologous gene assingment KO111 and Gene2 the KEGG orthologous gene KO22.
+Gene1 has the KEGG orthologous gene assignment KO111 and Gene2 the KEGG orthologous gene KO22.

 ### Gene_candidate_file
 Parameter: gene_candidate_file contains the genes, that should be highlighted in the expression-informed visualisation.